ArthurCose/License-Ripper/README.md

 {
   /** Adds a homepage key containing a URL string for relevant packages, defaults to false */ includeHomepage?: boolean;
+  /** Adds a repository key containing a URL string for relevant packages, defaults to false */ includeRepository?: boolean;
   /** Adds a funding key containing a list of URL strings for relevant packages, defaults to false */ includeFunding?: boolean;
   /** Includes devDependencies in the output, defaults to false */